isotopp/isotopp.github.io/_posts/2020-08-16-fertig-gelesen-defensive-baking.md

 [![](/uploads/2020/08/defensive-baking.jpg)](https://www.amazon.de/Wizards-Guide-Defensive-Baking-English-ebook/dp/B08CJ86Y1W)

-*A Wizards Guide To Defensive Baking*, [Amazon](https://www.amazon.de/Wizards-Guide-Defensive-Baking-English-ebook/dp/B08CJ86Y1W)
+*A Wizards Guide To Defensive Baking*, T. Kingfisher, [Amazon](https://www.amazon.de/Wizards-Guide-Defensive-Baking-English-ebook/dp/B08CJ86Y1W)

 Mona is a 14-year-old girl living in Riverbraid, a random city-state near a river in the floodplain of an otherwise unnamed country that vaguely feels